pragatipandey-tech/Healthcare-Analytics-Dashboard-PowerBI/README.md

 This project showcases a fully interactive Healthcare Analytics Dashboard built using Power BI.

 It provides insights into appointments, revenue, patient demographics, and doctor performance.
-The dashboard is divided into three structured pages for better analysis and decision-making.
+The dashboard is divided into three structured pages for better analysis and decision-making

 ---